open-cli-tools/concurrently/README.md

 #### Examples

 **Run less watch task and watchify with `--kill-others`` option.
-If one of the processes dies, another is killed too.**
+If either one of the processes dies, the other is killed too.**

 ```bash
 concurrent -k "lessc main.less bundle.css" "watchify main.js -o bundle.js"